-The concept of a traditional warehouse is simple; it’s a large building that stores bulk quantities of product or

 If you leverage a warehouse, you would need to implement your own system to process returns and have your staff put items back on shelves quickly.

-By using a distribution center, you have the option to lean on a 3PL partner to handle returns for you.
+By using a distribution center, you have the option to lean on a distribution partner or 3PL partner to handle returns for you.
 For instance, ShipBob simplifies returns management with direct integrations to leading returns platforms such as Happy Returns and Returnly.

 How ShipBob’s distribution centers benefit ecommerce stores

 ShipBob offers distribution centers located across the US, Canada, Europe, the UK, and Australia (with more locations continuously being added).
 ShipBob’s entire distribution network is powered by best-in-class fulfillment technology.

 ShipBob makes it easy to optimize fulfillment and shipping by saving you time, money, and energy.
 With a growing distribution network, you’re able to split inventory across multiple distribution centers to reduce shipping costs and speed up transit times — all by doing less.